2008 Bangalore serial blasts: Investigation

 On 30 July 2008, the Intelligence Bureau (IB) indicated that two men – Rasool Khan Parti and Mohammad Sufiya Ahmed Patangiya – currently living at Farahan Arcade Gulistan in Karachi were the masterminds behind the Ahmedabad and the Bangalore serial blasts.
 They used to reside in Hyderabad, Andhra Pradesh.
 Both are possibly members of Harkat-ul-Jihad-al-Islami.
 The Gujarat Police has been looking for them in connection to the murder of former Gujarat state minister Haren Pandya.

 On 5 February 2009, Karnataka Police arrested Muhammed Zakaria, then 19 years old, under the Unlawful Activities (Prevention) Act.
 He was accused of making timers for the blasts.
 Two witnesses have retracted their testimony alleging that the police made them witnesses and the case is fabricated.
 In March 2020, Zakariya's mother, Biyumma filed a Public Interest Litigation (PIL) in the Supreme Court seeking to declare the Unlawful Activities (Prevention) Act (UAPA), as unconstitutional.
 Advocate Hashir K Muhammed created a documentary about Zakariya in 2017 titled 'A Documentary about disappearance.'

 In December 2009, two Lashkar-e-Taiba terrorists including Lashkar's South India commander Thadiyantevide Nasir were arrested by the Indian Forces from the Bangladesh border.
 Interrogation of them lead to significant evidences to the serial blasts in several Indian cities in 2008 especially the Bangalore blasts.
 Nasir's arrest paved way for the arrest of several Muslim youth from Kerala involved in terrorism, as well as evidences for terror links of Kerala politician Abdul Nasser Madani.
 Madani's wife Soofiya Madani was arrested by Kerala Police on 19 December 2009 on the ground that she had taken an active role in Kalamassery Tamil Nadu state transportation corporation bus burning case.
 The remand report presented by police in the court said Soofiya had confessed to her role in the case and links with Laskhar-e-Toiba South India commander Tadiyantavide Nasir.
 However, Soofiya's counsel said the charges were false.
-Nasir was Madani's ‘‘enemy’’ and had lied to police to implicate Soofiya, he claimed.
+Nasir was Madani's ‘'enemy'’ and had lied to police to implicate Soofiya, he claimed.
 But the prosecution pointed out that the Kerala high court while rejecting her anticipatory bail plea had said that the bus burning case was an act of terror.
-T Nazir is involved in the cases ranging from the attempted murder of former kerala chief minister [E K Nayanar] to the recent Bangalore bomb blast for which he is under custody of Karnataka police.
-Bangalore police has already obtained ample proof that T Nazir and his associates like Abdul Sattar has good link with Madani family.
+T Nazir is involved in cases ranging from the attempted murder of former kerala chief minister [E K Nayanar] to the recent Bangalore bomb blast for which he is under the custody of Karnataka police.
+Bangalore police have already obtained ample proof that T Nazir and his associates like Abdul Sattar have good links with the Madani family.